GrACE: Generation using Associated Code Edits: Motivating Example

 \section{Motivating Example}

-In this section, we motivate our approach of predicting code changes by conditioning the predictions on associated edits.
-We do so using a concrete code development scenario.
+In this section, we motivate \grace by using a concrete code development scenario.
+We further discuss how this approach differs from existing approaches.

-Consider a developer refactoring code shown at the top in Figure~\ref{fig:motivation0} as Version $v1$.
-The goal of the developer is to get to Version $v3$ shown at the bottom.
-Let us say that the developer first replaces Lines~8-10 in Version~$v1$ by Lines~8-10 in Version~$v2$ to create the intermediate version, $v2$, of the code.
-The edit required to go from Version~$v1$ to Version~$v2$ is denoted as $\Delta_{1,2}$.
-At this point, the developer's cursor is on Line~12 of Version $v2$.
-Our goal is to predict the next edit the developer will perform on Version $v2$ to reach Version $v3$, namely the edit $\Delta_{2,3}$.
+\paraheader{Illustrative example} Consider a developer refactoring code shown in Figure~\ref{fig:v_1} as Version $v_1$.
+The goal of the developer is to use \linecode{SerializationException} provided by the \linecode{System.Runtime.Serialization} namespace to get to Version $v_3$ shown in Figure~\ref{fig:v_3}.
+Let us say that the developer first replaces \linecode{Exception} on line 250 in Version~$v_1$ with \linecode{SerializationException} to create Version~$v_2$ shown in Figure~\ref{fig:v_2}.
+This edit required to go from Version~$v_1$ to Version~$v_2$ is denoted as $\delta_{1,2}$.
+The developer's cursor then moves to Line~3 of Version $v_2$ and our goal is to predict the next edit the developer will perform to reach Version $v_3$, namely the edit $\delta_{2,3}$.

-\ignore{ \aditya{Can we use a single figure to show all these aspects?
-It might be easier to follow than having the code snippets scattered in the running text.
-Have added a sample Figure~\ref{fig:motivation01}.
-If useful, it can be polished.} In the first version, $v1$, the four assignments look like the following \footnote{{\tt <e*>} denotes placeholder name for variables}: \lstset{escapechar=@,style=CustomCS,firstnumber=7,escapeinside={\%}{\%}}

-The developer first replaces Lines~7l-9l by Lines~7r-9r.
-This creates the second version, $v2$, of the code:

-At this point, the developer's cursor is on Line~11 of version $v2$.
-Our goal is to predict the next edit the developer performs on version $v2$, namely ``delete Line~11 and replace Line~12 by a new assignment statement'', and generate the the final version $v3$ shown below: